ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 ## Appendix Four - LSTM

-*For a deeper look at LSTM's, I cannot reccomend the blog post [Understanding LSTM Networks - colah's blog](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) highly enough.*
+*For a deeper look at LSTM's, I cannot recommend the blog post [Understanding LSTM Networks - colah's blog](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) highly enough.*

 The motivation for using an LSTM to approximate the transition dynamics of the environment is that an LSTM is a **recurrent neural network**.
 In the `car-racing-v0` environment the data is a sequence of latent representations $z$ of the observation